 Current Development Projects

-I am a Senior Staff Research Engineer (and Manager) at Qualcomm and work on various perceptual and technical aspects of immersive audio and extended reality technologies.
+I am a Senior Staff Research Engineer / Manager at Qualcomm and focus on the perceptual and technical aspects of immersive audio and extended reality technologies.

 Past Development Projects

 ViMiC – Virtual Microphone Control

 ViMiC is a spatial sound projection system based on recording principles used by audio engineers.

 Developed in collaboration with Communication Acoustics and Aural Architecture Research Laboratory, RPI.

 - Jamoma Modules for ViMiC via github, or via UserLib installer

 Audio Unit plugin